 Skip to contents

 In this vignette, we provide a general workflow to group WATLAS position data into so-called ‘residence patches’.
-Note that this workflow with parameter settings can be adapted for different species’ behaviour and data quality.
+Note that the parameter settings should be adapted for different species’ behaviour and data quality.

 Background and parameter explanation